 Gutenberg in fullscreen mode

-You didn't know that Gutenberg has a fullscreen mode?
-Then you'll be confused the first time you open the editor in version 5.4.
+You didn’t know that Gutenberg has a fullscreen mode?
+Then you will be confused when you first open the editor in version 5.4.
 This is because the dashboard bar on the left-hand side is missing.
 This has advantages but also disadvantages:

 - You now have more space available for your content, especially on smaller screens